 I think it was on Pinterest.
 I was looking for side hustle ideas.
 I was definitely intrigued.
 It was the first time I thought that I could actually proofread.

-What did you think of your student experience in High-Level Proofreading Pro?
+What did you think of your student experience in High-Level Proofreading And Copyediting Pro?

 I really enjoyed this course.
 Like I said, I did not believe proofreading could be a path for me until I found Art of Proofreading and the course.
 Getting each lesson was so much fun.
 The coursework is clear and easy to understand.